 In 1912, the Ladder Lake Lumber Company bought a Phoenix for use in its Big River area logging operations.
 It is not clear whether this was the same machine bought new by the Sturgeon Lumber Company in 1905.
 A few years later, The Pas Lumber Company bought out Ladder Lake and moved the Phoenix to the Pasquia Forest reserve east of Carrot River, Saskatchewan.
 We do not know how many steam-powered log haulers operated in Saskatchewan between 1905 and the early 1930s.
 It is thought that The Pas Lumber Company had at least six, two of which are now in the Western Development Museum collection.
 A total of eight Phoenix Centiped log haulers are known to have survived – two in Wisconsin, one in Iowa which came from Saskatchewan, one in Alaska and two in Finland.

 A Phoenix (WDM-1973-NB-60) was restored for exhibit at the WDM North Battleford.
-It is featured in the Winning the Prairie Gamble exhibit.
+It is featured in the 100 Years of Saskatchewan History exhibit.
 We invite you to visit and see this rare machine from the heyday of Saskatchewan’s winter logging camps.